Jimmie Sherfy: San Francisco Giants

 On February 3, 2021, Sherfy signed a minor league contract with the San Francisco Giants that included an invitation to spring training.
 In May, Sherfy was named to the roster of the United States national baseball team for the Americas Qualifying Event.

 On June 6, 2021, Sherfy was selected to the Giants’ 40-man roster, and placed on the 10-day injured list.
 He was activated and added to the active roster on June 9.
 Sherfy recorded a 4.22 ERA in 10 appearances before he was designated for assignment by the Giants on July 6.

 Los Angeles Dodgers

 On July 13, 2021, Sherfy was claimed off waivers by the Los Angeles Dodgers.
 He appeared in only four games for the Dodgers, allowing three runs in 4 1/3 innings before he was placed on the injured list on July 24 because of right elbow inflammation.
 He missed the rest of the season.
 The Dodgers outrighted him to the minors and removed him from the 40-man roster on November 5.
 Sherfy rejected the outright assignment and elected free agency.

 Gastonia Honey Hunters

 On April 8, 2022, Sherfy signed with the Gastonia Honey Hunters of the Atlantic League of Professional Baseball.
 Sherfy made two appearances for the Honey Hunters, allowing two earned runs and striking out six in two innings of work.
 On April 27, he retired from professional baseball.

+Staten Island FerryHawks

+On May 6, 2024, Sherfy came out of retirement to sign with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 14 games for Staten Island, he struggled to a 6.91 ERA with 16 strikeouts across 14 1/3 innings pitched.
+On July 15, Sherfy was released by the FerryHawks.

+Southern Maryland Blue Crabs

+On February 14, 2025, Sherfy signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+On April 23, Sherfy was traded to the Southern Maryland Blue Crabs.
+In nine appearances for Southern Maryland, he compiled a 1-1 record and 0.96 ERA with eight strikeouts and five saves across 9 1/3 innings of relief.

+Toros de Tijuana

+On May 25, 2025, Sherfy signed with the Toros de Tijuana of the Mexican League.
+In four appearances for Tijuana, he struggled to a 9.64 ERA with four strikeouts and one save across 4 2/3 innings pitched.
+Sherfy was released by the Toros on June 7.